 The null hypothesis for Research Question 4 was rejected, suggesting a positive reputational relationship that exists between facility management and an organization's core business.
 For example, 56% of participants responded to Instrument Question 18 at or above a Level 3.
 Eighty-one percent of participants responded to Instrument Question 22 at or above a Level 3.
 Similarly, 57% of participants responded to Instrument Question 23 at or above a Level 3.
-Finally, 82% of participants responded to Instrument Question 4 were not surprising.
+Finally, 82% of participants responded to Instrument Question 24 at or above a Level 3.
+The overall positive findings for Research Question 4 were not surprising.